froazin/devcontainers/features/src/sdk/NOTES.md

 ##### *__check_commands__ <package_names: list>*

 Checks if the provided packages are installed and available in the current shell session.
-If any of the packages are not installed, the function will return 0 on a success and 1 on failure.
+Returns a non-zero exit code if any of the packages are not installed or not available.

 ##### *__get_distro_name__*
 Returns the name of the current distribution.
 This is useful for checking if the current distribution is supported by the SDK.